 ABO locus has three allelic forms: A, B, O. The genotype of this gene determines the antigens on the red blood cells, hence the blood group phenotype.
-Both A and B alleles encode for glycosyltransferase that catalyzes the final step in the A and B antigens’ synthesis pathway, while the O allele codes for an inactive version of the enzyme.
+Both A and B alleles encode for glycosyltransferase which catalyzes the final step in the A and B antigens’ synthesis pathway, while the O allele codes for an inactive version of the enzyme.
 The enzymes coded by A and B alleles differ in only four amino acids, due to several single nucleotide polymorphisms (SNPs) in the ABO gene.

 The table below shows the inheritance pattern of the ABO gene.
 Since the locus has three alternative alleles, six possible genotypes can result from mating.
 However, only four phenotypes (blood groups) occur, A, B, AB, and O. Two inheritance patterns can be seen in blood groups.
 Both A and B alleles are dominant when they are found with the O allele.
 However, If a person has an AB genotype, both alleles are equally expressed (codominance), resulting in a phenotype where both A and B antigens are found on the surface of red blood cells.